 City:

-City Administrator City of Sunland Park 1000 Mcnutt Rd
+City Manager City of Sunland Park 1000 Mcnutt Rd, Suite A

 Sunland Park, NM 88063

 Either party may change the address to which notice is to be sent by providing notice set forth in this section.

 7.11 Applicable Law.
 This Agreement will be governed by and construed in accordance with the laws of the State of New Mexico, without reference to its conflict of laws provisions.